jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 There also needs to be some sort of validation that the image file is not corrupted and that the image is appropriate for this system.

-I'm going to skip over this part since those kinds of details tend to be project specific.
+I'm going to skip over this part for now since these details tend to have a lot of project specific nuances that don't affect the low-level implementation I am covering here.

 ### Implementation